nicbou/timeline-old/README.md

 ### JsonArchive

 Imports a list of JSON entries.
 It expects the same format as the API at `/api/timeline/entries`.
+The entries are imported as-is, although the `source` attribute is overridden.

 This is preferable to importing a large number of entries through the API, because the process is repeatable, and reversible.